mvolkmann/blog/src/vifm.md

 Non-text files are opened by their default application.
 For example, in macOS image files are opened in the Preview app.

-TODO: Configure Nushell to use Preview app for images.
+TODO: I tried to configure Nushell to use Preview app for images.
+TODO: I also tried to configure vifm to use imgcat.
+TODO: This works iTerm2, but not in tmux.
+There is issues file for this.

 ## Functionality